Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 ### An aside about fonts
 The Arcadia style guide uses the Suisse family of fonts.
 When `apc.mpl.setup` is called, it automatically configures Matplotlib to use these fonts.
 If they are not installed, Matplotlib will use its default fonts instead.

 The Suisse fonts are proprietary.
-To install them, please refer to [the brand assets page on notion](https://www.notion.so/arcadiascience/Brand-assets-ec521e5b599c4a5f88c5fae3a8ac14b7#d1cbc8fc315b4d10a8fd4cc7d9eb8c3f) for instruction.
+To install them, please refer to [the brand assets page on notion](https://www.notion.so/arcadiascience/Brand-assets-ec521e5b599c4a5f88c5fae3a8ac14b7#d1cbc8fc315b4d10a8fd4cc7d9eb8c3f) for instructions.
 Please do not share these fonts outside of Arcadia.

 ## Styling individual plots